juli-txt/EducRating/README.md

 Python package for rating systems usable in educational environments.

 This package can be used to determine the proficiency of users and difficulty of items in an educational setting.
-Currently there are three rating algorithms shipped within this:
+Currently there are three rating algorithms shipped:
 - Elo Rating System (Elo)
 - Multivariate Elo (M-Elo)
 - Multivariate Glicko (MV-Glicko)